HeBing/fcat/README.md

 # fcat

 #### Introduction
-`fcat` is short for *flexible classification toolbox fo high throughput sequencing data*.
+`fcat` is a *flexible classification toolbox fo high throughput sequencing data*.

-Simply put, `fcat` take bam files and a list genomic regions of interest as input, train models with signals in the bam files around those given regions, and predict biological activities of interest genomewide.
+Simply put, `fcat` is a supervised learning framework for predicting regulatory acitivties on the genome. `fcat` takes bam files and a list of training genomic regions (for which we know the truth) as input, train models with signals in the bam files around those given regions, and predict biological activities of interest genomewide with the trained models.
 Currently the models include: logistic regression with L1 penalty (Lasso regression), logistic regression with L2 penalty (Ridge regression), and random forest.
-Model averaging utility is also provided that averages predicted results from different models.
+A unique feature of `fcat` is that it provides an ensemble learning method that integrates prediction results from individual models to augment the final prediction.

 If you have any questions on installation and usage of `fcat`, feel free to contact me at bhe3@jhu.edu.
+If there are error messages, please send those messages to me.
+Thanks!

 #### How to install